jhongover9000/alternate-realities/docs/index.md

 Next, I will walk you through my visual design journey.
 Please come with me :)

+###### The images are not all uploaded.
+A full documentation with images can be found [here](https://docs.google.com/document/d/1jxSutub3TDbDuDQOvQ2qeUnnLjQfdLTvXxk5bAiBYIM/edit?usp=sharing).

 ##### Environment Design

 We intended to use environmental storytelling as a key element of an immersive experience.
 Ideally, everything you can look at has a meaning, and every object, layout, color tells part of the story.
 I designed the space based on the following principles which I hope are at least partially achieved in our final delivery: